 An annual performance evaluation is required for each full-time employee.
-The evaluation of full-time employees shall be documented in the personnel file of each employee.
+The evaluation of full-time employees shall be documented according to the North Carolina Department of Justice Human Resources policy.

 5.2.3 Employees and Contracted Personnel

 The Laboratory utilizes the skills and talent of full-time employees and those qualified personnel who are under contract.
 Supervision, training, and competence shall be documented for all contracted and additional technical and key support personnel.